 Still, none of the commentary on the past feels shoehorned; rather, all of it is reflective of a larger story.
 The experiments taking place in Ongseong Hospital are reminiscent of Unit 731, a covert biological and chemical warfare research and development in the Imperial Japanese Army.
 That unit infected prisoners with infectious diseases, experimented on pregnant women, performed amputations, and generally performed a wide range of brutal human rights violations in the name of science.
 It’s horrific, and Gyeongseong Creature taps into that in the same way films like Overlord have in the past.

-The horrors inside the hospital are many, and they hurt to see, especially as we see the characters react.
+There are many horrors inside the hospital, and they are painful to see, especially as we see the characters react.
 They’re treated like animals, experimented on, and kept in jars.
 The only thing that separates the one looking at the horror from the one being abused is time and place, nothing more and nothing less.
 The series captures the systemic abuses committed by the Japanese occupation, and it doesn’t sugarcoat or sidestep the dehumanization that happened to the citizens of Joseon at the time.

 One of the stark details of the series is that it uses science fiction to hone in on the real-world horror that Koreans, more specifically Korean women, endured under Japan’s occupation.
 It is not lost on me as a viewer that the women being abducted and transformed into monsters or brutally tossed away may be fictional in this series, but that they reflect a historical reality that has still shaped the lives of many today.

 Truthfully, though, it’s the steady hand with which historical trauma is approached that makes the series something astounding.
-Actor Park’s Master Jang is the character with the most dynamic growth arc.
+Actor Park’s Master Jang has the most dynamic growth arc.
 Who he is at the start of the series is not who he is by the end of episode 10.
 From selfish to selfless, the series uses him to investigate complacency under oppression and how you wake up to it.

 But Master Jang is more than just called to rebellion.
 He articulates how those who do nothing are no better than those who oppress the people of Gyeongseong.
 His arc is about reclaiming what the Imperial Japanese army took, and that is not just their independence outside of occupation but their agency.
 Episode 9 of Gyeongsueng Creature is the high point of his growth.